chillSen/USPTO-XML2RDF-Tool/README.md

 USPTO-XML2RDF-Tool
 ==================

-simple tool to convert the USPTO patents to RDF syntax
+simple tool to convert the USPTO patent data to RDF turtle syntax.